intel/neural-compressor/examples/pytorch/huggingface_models/README.md

   --num_train_epochs 3 \
   --output_dir /tmp/$TASK_NAME/
 ```
+> NOTE
+>
+> model_name_or_path : Path to pretrained model or model identifier from huggingface.co/models
+>

-where task name can be one of CoLA, SST-2, MRPC, STS-B, QQP, MNLI, QNLI, RTE, WNLI.
+> task_name : where task name can be one of CoLA, SST-2, MRPC, STS-B, QQP, MNLI, QNLI, RTE, WNLI.

 The dev set results will be present within the text file 'eval_results.txt' in the specified output_dir.
 In case of MNLI, since there are two separate dev sets, matched and mismatched, there will be a separate output folder called '/tmp/MNLI-MM/' in addition to '/tmp/MNLI/'.